Why this note?

 - Java Platform module system

-The Java Platform module system introduces a new kind of Java programming component, the module, which is named, self-describing collection of code and data.
-Now we can pack a customized subset of JRE, based on the individual needs of the applications that run on it and increase their efficiency manifold with a drastically reduced footprint and increased performance.
+The Java Platform module system introduces a new kind of Java programming component, the module, which is named, a self-describing collection of code and data.
+Now we can pack a customized subset of JRE, based on the individual needs of the applications that run on it, and increase their efficiency manifold with a drastically reduced footprint and increased performance.

 - Supports HTTP/2 Requests And Responses